Skip to main content

 “ P…Pratap!
 Yeh… Yeh Ladki galat samajh rahi… maine kuch nahi kia… kaun Chotima?”

 “ Aap.
 Aap Chotima.”
 He was angry. “ Wohi Chotima jinhone humara zindagi narkh bana dala.
-Cheen li humse humare Ajabde ko.”
+Cheen li humse humare Ajabdeh ko.”
 He stared at Survi.

 “ Officers take her.
 Iss baar aap haar gayi.”
-Pratap smiled. " You are a fraud who escaped from Delhi, hume pata hai."
+Pratap smiled.
+Dheer gasped as she found herself surrounded by armed police women. " You are a fraud who escaped from Delhi, hume pata hai."

 Dheer was screaming “ Pratap!
 Pratap!
 Apne ma ka socho, humare parivaar ka …” as the police took her away.